MiliAnand/VSDsky130_openLane/README.md

 ![](DAY2/op6.png)

-#### Envoke the Magic tool to view the layout by proving lef, tech library and def file.
+#### Invoke the Magic tool to view the layout by proving lef, tech library and def file.

 ![](DAY2/op7.png)